Top 10 Most Bizarre Foods in the World

 7 Steak Tartare

-Steak Tartare is usually comprised of raw chunks of sliced beef served with capers, onions, and other seasonings as the picture suggests.
-Since the meat is being served raw, its temperature is kept cold.
-Because of the concerns regarding raw meat, the risk can be actually low since there's an emphasis of safety in restaurants serving this food.
+Steak Tartare is usually made of raw chunks of sliced beef served with capers, onions, and other seasonings, as the picture suggests.
+Since the meat is served raw, it is kept cold.
+Due to the emphasis on safety in restaurants that serve this food, the risk associated with eating raw meat can be quite low.

-Steak Tartare is cow meat eaten at its raw form.
+Steak Tartare is cow meat eaten in its raw form.

 8 Muktuk

-Muktuk might look some kind of watermelon slices but it's actually blubber coming from whales (particularly the bowhead whale).
-It's a traditional food eaten in the Arctic which can be either eaten raw or cooked, and is usually chewy and salty.
-It's especially popular among the Inuits and is known to contain a rich soruce of Vitamin C.
+Muktuk might look like watermelon slices but it's actually blubber from whales (particularly the bowhead whale).
+It is a traditional food in the Arctic and can be eaten raw or cooked.
+It is usually chewy and salty and is especially popular among the Inuit.
+It is known to contain a rich source of Vitamin C.

-Muktuk is straight up whale skin and blubber.
-It's eaten raw.
+Muktuk is straight-up whale skin and blubber.
+It is eaten raw.

 9 Shark Fin Soup